Using Vehicles for University Business

 Drug and Alcohol Testing

 The University is authorized to and will direct drug and alcohol testing pursuant to Drug and Alcohol Policy for Federal Motor Carrier Safety Administration -and Federal Transit Administration - covered employees of the University.
-See Administrative Policy: Drug Free Workplace.
+See Administrative Policy: Drug Free University.

 REASON FOR POLICY